hashicorp/terraform-provider-google/website/docs/r/sql_database_instance.html.markdown

     is not provided, the provider project is used.

 * `replica_configuration` - (Optional) The configuration for replication.
 The
     configuration is detailed below.

-Valid only for MySQL instances.
+* `replica_names` - (Optional, Computed) List of replica names.
+Can be updated.

 * `root_password` - (Optional) Initial root password.
 Can be updated.
 Required for MS SQL Server.